-By reviewing all of our calculations, we understand that the lattice effect in solid state internal conversion cross section is more than ordinary state for each reaction.
-In previous experiments the complete reason for increasing cross section experimentally for these reactions are not explained but in this work by analyzing LEISSIC we can justify those observations theoretically.
+By brushing up all of ourcomputations, we realize that the lattice effect in solid state internal conversion, cross section is more than an ordinary state for each reaction.
+In previous experiments the complete reason for increasing cross section experimentally for these reactions are not explained, but in this work by analyzing LEISSIC we can justify those observations theoretically.
 Our theoretical studies prove that the results of the experiments are given in below.

 Whenever we consider the crystalline lattice in our calculations, sincedeuteiums and the other fusionable particles are solved inside a lattice as a sublattice, the required energy for locating these particles in a regular shape in the lattice reduces the Coulomb barrier more than before and increases the probability of fusion reaction.
-Therefore, when fusion reactions happen in the crystalline solid state environment the effect of lattice in solid state internal conversion processes cannot be neglected.
+Thus, when fusion reactions take place in the crystalline solid state environment the effect of lattice in solid state internal conversion processes cannot be ignored.

-From graphs and internal conversion mechanism, we understand thatsince the internal conversion rates of $D(p,\gamma)^3$ He and D(d,p)T reactions are more than others, they are the best choices to study.
+From graphs and internal conversion mechanism, we understand that since the internal conversion rates of $D(p,\gamma)^3$ He and D(d,p)T reactions are more than others, they are the best choices to study.